Shruthi-Selvakumar/Online-Exam-Platform/README.md

   5. Sending an annual or half annual report to students
   6. Logout

-  This is meghana and idk how to use github XD
+  This is HARISH and idk how to use github XD